bordera-randy/Resources/Student Resources/Advanced PowerShell.md

 Get-Item "C:\NonExistentFile.txt"
 ```

-## Working with APIs
+## 🌐 Working with APIs

-Interact with REST APIs using PowerShell:
-- Using `Invoke-RestMethod` and `Invoke-WebRequest`
-- Authentication and headers
-- Parsing JSON responses
+> **Summary:** Connect to REST APIs, handle authentication, and parse JSON for automation and integration.

 ### Using `Invoke-RestMethod` and `Invoke-WebRequest`
 Use these cmdlets to interact with REST APIs.